 Bed bugs typically don't come out when the lights are turned on.
 They may not scurry away like cockroaches, but bed bug biology and behavior means they aren't fans of bright light.
 Instead, they're nocturnal, meaning they like to hide away during daylight hours and prefer to come out when the sun sets and the lights are off in your home.

-Bed bugs tuck themselves into dark, warm areas like inside your mattress, in upholstered furniture, behind electrical outlets in your walls, in curtains and in the crevices of headboards.
+Bed bugs tuck themselves into dark, warm areas like inside your mattress, your pillow, in upholstered furniture, behind electrical outlets in your walls, in curtains and in the crevices of headboards.
 They don't nest like several other unwanted insects.
 Instead, they simply hide in groups, waiting until they find a good source of food to emerge from their hiding spots.
 Once they feed, they typically retreat back into that hiding spot until they feed again, approximately five to seven days later, although not all bed bugs follow the same feeding schedule.

 Bed bug feeding behavior